swaldy/smart_pixels_BDT/README.md

 ```
 bash loop.sh
 ```
-# --LPC CAF (FNAL) SETUP EXAMPLES (recommended)--
+# --LPC CAF (FNAL) SETUP EXAMPLES--
 The steps below describe how to run scripts when working on LPC CAF resources.
-Guide on how to set up LPC with eos is found here: https://www.uscms.org/uscms_at_work/physics/computing/getstarted/uaf.shtml
+Guide on how to set up LPC with eos is found here: https://www.uscms.org/uscms_at_work/physics/computing/getstarted/uaf.shtml.
+Please note I have not been able to get preprocess.py to work on LPC yet, only LXPLUS.
+This is still a WIP since I started working on LXPLUS and later moved to LPC...

 ## Step 0: set up
 If needed, move any files from CERN eos to FNAL eos (must have up to date grid cert! if you need to renew go here: https://ca.cern.ch/ca/user/Request.aspx?template=ee2user)